Block-G\"ottsche invariants from wall-crossing: Introduction

 \section{Introduction}

-Recently Block and G\"ottsche \cite{gottsche} (see also the accounts in \cite{vivek} section 6 and \cite{mik} section 1) introduced a refined tropical count for plane tropical curves, where the usual Mikhalkin multiplicity is replaced by a function taking values in Laurent polynomials in one variable.
-The original motivation for Block and G\"ottsche's proposal is connected with a generalization of G\"ottsche's conjecture and a refinement of Severi degrees.
+Recently Block and G\"ottsche \cite{gottsche} (see also the earlier accounts in \cite{vivek} section 6 and \cite{mik} section 1) introduced a refined tropical count for plane tropical curves, where the usual Mikhalkin multiplicity is replaced by a function taking values in Laurent polynomials in one variable.
+The original motivation for Block and G\"ottsche's proposal is connected with a generalization of G\"ottsche's conjecture and a refinement of Severi degrees (see \cite{gott} for the original conjecture, and \cite{vivek} for a discussion of its proof(s) and conjectural refinements).
 The tropical invariance of such counts was proved by Itenberg and Mikhalkin \cite{mik}.
 This invariance is perhaps surprising from a purely tropical point of view.

-The purpose of this note is to point out a different perspective from which the definition of the Block-G\"ottsche multiplicity and the invariance of some of the associated refined tropical counts look completely natural.
+The first purpose of this paper is to point out a different perspective from which the definition of the Block-G\"ottsche multiplicity and the invariance of some of the associated refined tropical counts look completely natural.
 This point of view is provided by the wall-crossing formula for refined Donaldson-Thomas invariants.